HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you prefer to shop offline, you’ll be able to find these replacement parts in a tonne of mega stores including:

-The 5 Best Roller Kit Brands
+Best Roller Kit Brands

 There are two options when it comes to buying your replacement kit.